bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.16.4* ** *- UNRELEASED*
 - Added a new `parents=1` parameter to `GetServiceBodies`.
 When supplied with `services[]=x` filters, all parent service bodies will be returned.
 - Exposed `venue_type` in meeting search results.
 - Added a new `venue_types` filter to `GetSearchResults`.
-This works like the `weekdays` and `services` filters, where a passing a positive integer will include a Venue Type and a negative integer will exclude a Venue Type.
+This works like the `weekdays` and `services` filters, where passing a positive integer will include a Venue Type and a negative integer will exclude a Venue Type.
   - Filter Values
     - In-Person is `1`
     - Virtual is `2`